-This PBX has several features allowing it to be used effectively and efficiently in a hotel-type environment.
-These features allow extensions assigned as hotel operators to change and monitor the room status of guest rooms, check or set wake-up calls, and print out records of guest charges. (\rightarrow 1.27.1 Hospitality Features-SUMMARY)
+This PBX has several features that support its use in a hotel-type environment.
+Extensions corresponding to guest rooms can be "checked in" or "checked out" by a designated hotel operator, who can also check or set wake-up calls, and print out records of guest charges. (→ 1.27.1 Hospitality Features-SUMMARY)